PaulkaP1/HeartFailure/README.md

 - logistic regression
 - random forest.

-Task: predict mortality caused by Heart Failure
+Purpose: predict mortality caused by Heart Failure.

+Open *classification.ipynb* to see code and results.